mainart/jquery.restrict/README.md

 $.restrict()
 ============

-This jQuery plugin that allows you to restrict input of any text/password input field to specific characters.
+This jQuery plugin allows you to restrict input of any text/password input field to specific characters.

 ### Features

-* Uses direct input validation, instead of va≈lue altering
+* Uses direct input validation, instead of value altering
 * Filters pasted values
 * Supports `text` and `password` input types

+### Upcoming Features:

+* Support of character classes
+* Support of `textarea` element

 #### Example 1